szsctt/acg_intro-machine-learning/README.md

 Recurrent neural networks are often used for speech and language comprehension.

 Generative adversarial networks.
 Generator tries to trick discriminator into thinking its output is a real picture of a face.
 Asimov institute has a list of common network types.

+### Challenge lesson: DIY neural net

+Objective: build and train a neural network capable of detecting a shape:

+ - Choose any shape
+ - Use any methods or tools

+I used Tensorflow to do this - the notebook is in `labs/deep-learning`.

+Intermediate path hints:

+ - Try to excel or just hide under the sheets
+ - It's getting convoluted in here
+ - Use the wisdom of those who went before you

+Beginner path:

+ - Instructor did this in excel
+ - Make a line, and convolve it with a number of filters
+ - Convolve: max(0, SUMPRODUCT(filter, square on image))
+ - Use different filters to detect different kinds of lines - look for max value for all filters

+## Tools for machine learning

+There are lots of available frameworks and tools for doing machine learning

+### Machine learning frameworks

+No need to build models ourselves - use a framework.
+Examples are:

+- Tensorflow
+- Pytorch
+- Scikit-learn
+- Keras
+- Fast.ai

+### Languages for machine learning

+Use python.
+Lol.

+Use Jupyter notebooks

+### Compute

+The cloud allows immediate access to the latest hardware on a pay-per-use basis.
+This includes GPUs, which are optimised for doing complicated maths (like machine learning).
+There are also Application Specific Integrated Circiuts (ASIC) and Field Programmable Gate Arrays (FPGA), which are often better than GPUs, but are less flexible  and more expensive.

+Some cloud providers are expanding into ASIC and FPGA.

+### Challenge lab

+ Expert path: do the [Angry Ferret Detector lab](https://learn.acloud.guru/series/acg-projects/view/208)

+### Angry ferret detector - use and publish AWS marketplace machine learning resources

+#### Aims

+ - Infer the disposition of a ferret before attacks occur
+ - Scalable and low-maintenance solution
+ - Solution should be easy for the masses to use